Romani people in Greece: Settlements

 The Roma in Greece live scattered on the whole territory of the country, mainly in the suburbs.
 Notable centres of Romani life in Athens are Agia Varvara which has a very successful Romani community and Ano Liosia where conditions are poorer.
 Roma largely maintain their own customs and traditions.
 Although a large number of Roma has adopted a sedentary and urban way of living, there are still settlements in some areas.
 The nomads at the settlements often differentiate themselves from the rest of the population.
 They number 200,000 according to the Greek government.
 According to the National Commission for Human Rights that number is closer to 250,000 and according to the Greek Helsinki Watch group to 300,000.

 As a result of neglect by the state, among other factors, the Romani communities in Greece face several problems including high rates of child labour and abuse, low school attendance, police discrimination and drug trafficking.
 The most serious issue is the housing problem since many Roma in Greece still live in tents, on properties they do not own, making them subject to eviction.
 In the past decade these issues have received wider attention and some state funding.

 On two occasions, the European Committee of Social Rights found Greece in violation of the European Social Charter by its policy towards Roma in the field of housing.
 Furthermore, between 1998-2002, 502 Albanian Roma children disappeared from the Greek Foundation for children Agia Varvara.
 These cases were not investigated by the Greek authorities until the European Union forced an investigation, which only led to the recovery of 4 children.
 The children who were sold were presumably sold to human traffickers for sexual slavery or organ harvesting, according to a report submitted by the Greek government to the European Commission.

 Religion

 The majority of the Romanies in Greece are Orthodox Christian like the groups Medvedara (Bear-leader), Katsiveli, Fitsiria, Mandopolini etc., while a small part of them, the Erli/Erlides (Greek: Ερλίδες), and Tourkogyftos are Muslim Roma concentrated in Western Thrace.

+Culture

+Music and blacksmithing represent traditional occupations within Greek Romani communities.
+The zurna and davul constitute widely appreciated instruments among Greek Romani musical practitioners.
+Numerous performers within the Greek Laïko genre possess Romani heritage.